 - opportunities in every lesson that enable them to evaluate and recognise their own success

 - compete against others and their own personal best

 - lead in sports, in KS2, and share their talents with others

 - to work as team and, very importantly, to build their problem solving and strategy skills on the field

 - a variety of extra-curricular clubs

 Most importantly we want to ensure that all the children enjoy Physical Education.

 Working with the Windsor Sports Schools Partnership (WSSP) ensures that teaching staff have a continually evolving skill set and that the children have opportunities in PE that take them beyond the traditional.
 Additionally all classes receive up to 12 weeks expert coaching in physical activities as varied as dance, gymnastics, tennis and key skills.

-Each year our work with WSSP also provides opportunities for inter-school competition, and also the instruction of our Key Stage 2 children in Playground Leadership.
+Each year our work with WSSP also provides opportunities for inter-school competition which each child will have the chance to attend during their time at Eton Porny.
+WSSP also provide the training for our Key Stage 2 children in Playground Leadership (Sports Leaders).